 - Back-up power – Assures power in the event of a grid outage.

-Powerwall 2 is offered in two versions, AC and DC, to provide customers with the greatest flexibility whether they are installing new solar, have existing solar, or want to use Powerwall as a standalone product for backup or time of use.
-Powerwall costs $5,500 (DC Powerwall includes DC/DC converter and is compatible with select hybrid or battery inverters.
-AC Powerwall includes DC/AC Tesla integrated battery inverter.)
+Powerpack 2 is offered in two versions, AC and DC, to provide customers with the greatest flexibility whether they are installing new solar, have existing solar, or want to use Powerwall as a standalone product for backup or time of use.
+Powerwall costs $5,500 (DC Powerwall includes DC/DC converter and AC Powerwall includes DC/AC Tesla integrated inverter.)

 Powerwall 2 specs: